primer3-org/primer3/README.txt

 Primers that end at e.g.  30 and 31 have a three-prime distance of 1.

-0 indicates a primer pair is ok if it has not already appeared in the output list (default behavior and behavior in previous releases).
+-1 indicates a primer pair is ok if it has not already appeared in the output list (default behavior and behavior in previous releases).
 This is the most liberal behavior.

+0 indicates a primer pair is ok if not the left or the right primer already appeared in any of the previous pairs.

 n > 0 indicates that a primer pair is ok if: